altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 "Shut up.."<br/>
 Claude squeezed to the front of the group of reporters.<br/>
 As she was shorter, Betty pushed to the front right behind him.<br/>
-Claude leaned forth from the barricade and pointed:
+Claude leaned forth from the barricade and pointed:<br/>
 "Look at the nobles seating section."<br/>
 "How gorgeous and extravagant—"<br/>
 "Do you remember their seating order?"<br/>